Mesopotamian shrub desert

-The Mesopotamian shrub desert is an ecoregion of deserts and xeric shrublands located in Western Asia.
+The Mesopotamian shrub desert is an ecoregion of deserts and xeric shrublands located in West Asia.
 It extends across portions of Israel, Palestine, Jordan, Syria, Iraq, and Iran.

 Geography

 The Mesopotamian shrub desert is a transitional region between the semi-arid steppes of northern Mesopotamia and the Levant to the north, and the Arabian Desert to the south.

 The western portion of the ecoregion consists of rocky or sandy plateaus, including the Syrian Desert in southern Syria and northern Jordan, and a portion of the Harrat al-Sham black basalt desert in eastern Jordan.
 The eastern portion of the ecoregion includes central Mesopotamia, and the Tigris and Euphrates rivers run through it.

 Climate

 The ecoregion has an arid subtropical climate.
 Rainfall averages 120 mm per year, concentrated in the winter months.
 Daytime temperatures often exceed 40 C in the summer months.
 Winters are cooler, and temperatures can fall below freezing on winter nights.